 “Truly I tell you, just as you did it to one of the least of these, who are members of my family, you did it to me.”
 (Mt.
 25:40)

-Christian service can be defined as that which takes one beyond a narrow concern for oneself and moves one to promote the common good and to uphold the human dignity of every person.
-Although random acts of kindness and concern are meaningful ways of putting the spiritual and corporal works of mercy into practice (and should always be part of a response to Gospel values), service learning goes to another level.
-Service learning is a form of experiential education, where learning occurs through a cycle of action and reflection, as students seek to achieve real objectives for the community and deeper understanding and skills for themselves.
+Service learning is a form of experiential education where learning occurs through a cycle of action and reflection, as students seek to achieve real objectives for the community and deeper understanding and skills for themselves.
 In the process, students link personal and social development with academic and cognitive development.
 Experience enhances understanding; understanding leads to more effective action.

 The emphasis of the school’s Service Learning Program is on community—actively responding to the identified needs of the community.
 As a school, we understand that observing the needs of our community, utilizing our faith to make moral judgments and putting it into action allows us to learn about God, ourselves and our world.
 This knowledge and self-awareness helps us to commit ourselves to being Christ’s presence in our world, working toward a more just and peaceful society.

-Graduation Requirement: Students need a total of 100 service hours to graduate from Our Lady of Lourdes Academy.
-The breakdown of these hours is as follows: 2o hours each, in grades 9 and 10; 30 hours each, in grades 11 and 12.
+Graduation Requirement: Students must complete a minimum of 100 service hours to graduate from Our Lady of Lourdes Academy.
+The breakdown of these hours is as follows: 20 hours each, in grades 9 and 10; 30 hours each, in grades 11 and 12.
 Students must complete the majority of their service hours in “direct service” to those in need through a non-profit organization, meaning that the student has direct contact with the people in need for that particular non-profit organization.

 Theological Reflection Essay: Students will be expected to complete a Theological Reflection Essay assigned by their Theology teacher, on the impact their service experience had on them and on the community/individuals they helped.
 Students will utilize the teachings of the Theology course curriculum to reflect on their service.